 Robust and reliable

 “We carried out a trial and the Zonal system provided all we needed, and more.
-We knew we could rely on it to keep on working without any disruptions”.
+We knew we could rely on it to keep on working without any disruptions.”

 At the beginning of the project, the company implemented Zonal systems in 40 of its pubs over a period of about three months.
 Each installation included new EPoS solutions with card payment capabilities in the bars and restaurant, a kitchen management system connecting waiting staff to the food preparation areas, and financial and stock management software in the back office.
 Each night, management data from the pubs is sent electronically to the Hall & Woodhouse head office for analysis in their proprietary management information system.

-Martin explains that because of the nature of Hall and Woodhouse’s food and beverage operations, the most important benefit of Zonal’s system is its rock solid reliability.
+They explained that because of the nature of Hall and Woodhouse’s food and beverage operations, the most important benefit of Zonal’s system is its rock solid reliability.
 “A large proportion of the business we do is concentrated on a comparatively small number of big days, Easter, the May bank holidays, and three months in the summer when we are tremendously busy.
 We can’t afford to have the system crash in one of our pubs because if it did, it would cost us thousands of pounds every time”.

 “A bar environment is pretty harsh, but we’ve found the Zonal hardware to be very hard-wearing.”